laurennmooney/OOP-basics/propertiesVSfields.md

             }
             else
             {
                 Console.WriteLine("Oops, this username isn't valid.
-Please use a username with 4 to 10 characters!);
+Please use a username with 4 to 10 characters!");
             }
         }
     }
     public int Password
     {
         get